GVersteeg/RepData_PeerAssessment1/PA1_template.md

 ## # ... with 51 more rows
 ```

-Note: you can see that there are days with no observations at all.
+_Note: you can see that there are days with no observations at all
+(like Oct 1st, 2012 and Oct 8th, 2012)._

 Now let's plot a histogram of the frequency of the number of steps taken daily